darinbl-pritchard45/notes/README.md

 - "Programming today is a race between software engineers striving to build bigger and better idiot-proof programs, and the universe trying to produce bigger and better idiots.
 So far, the universe is winning." - Rick Cook

 This quote humorously highlights the ongoing challenge that programmers face in creating user-friendly software that can withstand the unpredictable actions of users.
 It also emphasizes the importance of considering the end-user's potential limitations and behaviors when designing and developing software.

+# 2023-11-28
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your coding endeavors.
+First, identify the most important tasks and focus on them first.
+By prioritizing your work, you can ensure that you are making progress on the right things.

+Second, planning ahead is crucial.
+Before starting a new project or undertaking a large task, take the time to plan out your approach.
+Break the project down into smaller, manageable steps, so that it is easier to stay on track and avoid getting lost in the details.
+Use project management tools, such as Trello or Asana, to keep track of your progress and make sure that nothing falls through the cracks.
+ - 来自NLP